brandleadership/aprimo-bosch-import/readme.md

 npm install
 pm2 start aprimo-bosch-import.js
 ```
+Use: node_modules.zip to skip the installation.
+(Recommendation: Always install Node packages to avoid unseen error.)

 ## Usage
 App is default set to 30 Min Cron and run immediately when you start/restart.